-Grand Erie District School Board is committed to providing a safe, inclusive and positive space for all students and staff.
+Grand Erie is committed to providing a safe, inclusive and positive space for all students and staff.
 Our school communities are places where all students and staff need to be respected, welcomed, nurtured, engaged and encouraged.

-Grand Erie District School Board does not condone bullying, and it will not be accepted on school property, on school buses, or in any other circumstances (i.e.: online), as engaging in bullying will have a negative impact on the school climate.
+We do not condone bullying, and it will not be accepted on school property, on school buses, or in any other circumstances (e.g., online), as engaging in bullying will have a negative impact on the school climate.

 In Grand Erie we see bullying as a dynamic of unhealthy interactions and recognize that can take many forms.
 It can be: physical (e.g.: hitting, pushing, tripping etc.), verbal (e.g.: name calling, mocking, or making sexist, racist or homophobic comments), social (e.g. excluding others from a group, spreading gossip or rumours), and or through the use of technology (e.g. cyberbullying, spreading rumours, images or hurtful comments through the use of email, cell phones, text messaging, internet web sites, or other technology).